 where \( P(u \mid \text{context}) \) denotes the contextual probability of \( u \).
 This is also commonly referred to as surprisal (\citealp{hale-2001-probabilistic}; \citealp{levy-2008-expectation}).

 In an influential study, \citet{jaeger2010redundancy} demonstrated that UID effects can be observed at the syntactic level.
-He examined the optional complementizer \textit{that} in English complement clauses (henceafter CCs; e.g., (1)) and found that \textit{that} is more likely to be included when the information density of the CC is high—that is, when the contextual probability of a CC given the preceding context, P(CC|context), is low. \begin{enumerate}[label=(\arabic*)] \item The boss complained (that) they were crazy. \end{enumerate} The rationale is that an unpredicted CC would create a spike in information density at the clause onset without \textit{that}, since the CC is unexpected, while including \textit{that} helps smooth the distribution by signaling the upcoming structure.
+He examined the optional complementizer \textit{that} in English complement clauses (henceafter CCs; e.g., (1)) and found that \textit{that} is more likely to be included when the information density of the CC is high—that is, when the contextual probability of a CC given the preceding context, \( P(CC \mid \text{context}) \), is low. \begin{enumerate}[label=(\arabic*)] \item The boss complained (that) they were crazy. \end{enumerate} The rationale is that an unpredicted CC would create a spike in information density at the clause onset without \textit{that}, since the CC is unexpected, while including \textit{that} helps smooth the distribution by signaling the upcoming structure.
 Conversely, when a CC is highly predictable, \textit{that} becomes redundant and may introduce an information density trough.
 This preference is illustrated in Figure~\ref{fig:uid_illustration}.
-When the CC onset is information-heavy, potentially exceeding the channel’s capacity (Figure~\ref{fig:uid_illustration}a), including \textit{that} can reduce peak information density (Figure~\ref{fig:uid_illustration}b).
-In contrast, when the onset is relatively low in information density, mentioning \textit{that} would create a valley (Figure~\ref{fig:uid_illustration}c), while omitting it results in a smoother information profile (Figure~\ref{fig:uid_illustration}d).
+When the CC onset is information-heavy, potentially exceeding the channel’s capacity, as in Figure~\ref{fig:uid_illustration}a (because CC has low probability after \textit{the boss complained}), including \textit{that} can reduce peak information density (Figure~\ref{fig:uid_illustration}b).
+In contrast, when the onset is relatively low in information density, omitting \textit{that} results in a smooth information profile (Figure~\ref{fig:uid_illustration}d), while mentioning \textit{that} would create a valley (Figure~\ref{fig:uid_illustration}c).